pauldahacker/transcendence/README.md

 -> Make the Results page better.

--> Switch to React Router, but that probably implies having a server.
+-> Implement a Backend? probably